Angry spirits who suffered mob justice, share their rage.

-Spirits of all ages are drawn here because of the ice-cream.
+Spirits of all ages are drawn here… for the ice-cream.

-The smaller two story building that now shares a roof with the bigger building is done and is now the home of the Hangman’s Tree Ice Cream Saloon which opened on January 28th, 2017.
-Besides enjoying a cool treat, there is also a mini museum of Placerville’s history.
-From the pictures posted on The Hangman’s Tree Ice Cream Saloon’s website, there are historic items from the Gold Rush days hanging on the wall, and a small amount of interesting artifacts are also there for patrons to peruse.
+The smaller two story building that now shares a roof with the bigger one is done and is now the home of the Hangman’s Tree Ice Cream Saloon, which opened on January 28th, 2017.
+Besides offering cool treats, there is also a mini museum of Placerville’s history for customers to enjoy.
+From the pictures posted on The Hangman’s Tree Ice Cream Saloon’s website, there are historic items from the Gold Rush days displayed on the wall, and a small assortment of interesting artifacts for patrons to peruse.

-The large corner lot that the Herrick buildings now stand, has a history of other uses, beginning when the original town of Dry Diggins was founded.
-During the beginning of the Gold Rush years, this plot of land was being used as a hay yard for animals, being located on the very West end of Main Street.
-It was soon to be used for another purpose which has been the cause of hauntings of these two buildings.
+The large corner lot where the Herrick buildings now stand, has a history of other uses, beginning when the original town of Dry Diggins was founded.
+During the beginning of the Gold Rush years, it was a hay yard for animals, on the very West end of Main Street.
+It would soon to be used for another purpose, however, which has been the cause of hauntings of these two buildings.

-The influx of wanna-be miners who came to work their claims in the Placerville area caused a crime wave, starting in 1848.
+Starting in 1848, the influx of wanna-be miners who came to work their claims in the Placerville area caused a crime wave.
 The state of California was in its infancy, having just been turned over to the United States from the Mexican Government.
-Law and order was mostly left to the individual counties for a few short years.
-Something had to be done with the mayhem in Placerville, caused by the bad deeds of some violent bad apples amongst the large population of miners, and the criminal element that came as well to prey on the miners and others.
+Law and order was mostly left to the individual counties.
+Something had to be done about the mayhem in Placerville, though.
+A small number of violent criminals had come to prey on the miners and others.

-The city of Placerville established law and order through a stream-lined court system that offered the liberal use of the death penalty by hanging to discourage crime.
-Much of the time, they tried to have a simile of a jury and judge trial.
-Civil Rights of the defendants were not often taken seriously and defendants became victims of misuse by this legal system.
-The town’s form of justice was swift and often illegal by the rules of law.
+In response, the city of Placerville established law and order through a streamlined court system that offered the liberal use of the death penalty by hanging.
+Much of the time, they tried to have a reasonable facsimile of a judge and jury trial.
+But, Civil Rights of the defendants were not often taken seriously and defendants became victims of abuse by this legal system.
+The town’s form of justice was swift and often illegal by any reasonable standards.

-Though other trees were used, there was a large white oak tree that stood where the current mannequin now hangs from the second story window of the smaller building; the Hangman’s Tree Ice Cream Saloon, that did the job just fine.
-Because so many violent “wrongdoers” and even those who would normally not qualify for the death penalty were being hanged, Dry Diggins changed its name to Old Hang Town in 1849.
+Though other trees were sometimes used, there was one large white oak tree in particular that stood where the current mannequin now hangs from the second story window of the smaller building; the Hangman’s Tree Ice Cream Saloon, that did the job just fine.
+Because so many violent “wrongdoers” along with those who would normally not qualify for the death penalty were being hanged, Dry Diggins changed its name to Old Hang Town in 1849.

-This trio of thieves was caught trying to separate a gambler from his money, in a robbery attempt up in the miner’s room at the Cary House Hotel one evening.
+They had been caught trying to separate a gambler from his money, in a robbery attempt up in the miner’s room at the Cary House Hotel one evening.
 A jury of 12 and a judge were assembled in the same evening, and the three were sentenced to 39 lashes by a leather whip in the morning.
-They were flogged severely as decreed, making them very weak and half-dead.
-They were taken to a near by home.
+At the appointed time, they were flogged severely as decreed, and then taken to a nearby home.

-After their flogging, these three men were identified by many angry witnesses as the men that were bullying miners and taking their gold in other mining camps.
-On these many eye witness accounts, a kangaroo court was held immediately and charges made that the three were not present to hear, nor did they have legal representation.
+After their flogging, these three men were identified by angry witnesses as the men that were bullying miners and taking their gold in other camps.
+A kangaroo court was set up immediately and charges made that the three were not present to hear, nor did they have legal representation.
 They were hung almost immediately.
 One brave soul tried to stop them and show compassion.
-They offered to hang him too.
+Onlookers offered to hang him, too.

-The three thieves were buried in the then dirt yard behind the tree in an unmarked, group grave.
-The dirt yard was eventually paved over to become a parking lot.
+The three thieves were buried in the then dirt yard behind the tree in an unmarked, common grave.
+The yard was eventually paved over to become a parking lot.
 Uh Oh!

-The hangings were stopped in 1852 when the first California prison, San Quentin State Prison opened its doors in July of 1852 to receive those men convicted of nasty crimes and became the place for carrying out the death penalty.
-This stopped the quick trial system and hangings by local towns as law and order truly returned when California established a strong government and enforced legal jurisdiction over counties.
+The hangings were stopped in 1852 when the first California prison, San Quentin State Prison, opened its doors and became the place for carrying out the death penalty.
+This stopped the quick trial system and hangings by local towns as law and order truly came to California, established by a strong government and enforced legal jurisdiction over counties.

-The white oak hanging tree was cut down, and this large corner lot was put back onto the real estate market.
+The white oak hanging tree was cut down, and this large corner lot was put back on the real estate market.
 It was sold to a brick mason by the name of Herrick.
-He built the two buildings in 1853 that shared a wall but had different roofs, and faced Main Street.
+He built the two buildings in 1853.

-One was a larger two story rectangular structure, and the second building was a smaller building used as a bar and probably other uses.
-Throughout the eras, it had “Hangman Tree” in its title because of its close location to the actual tree.
-The stump was in the basement for years before being removed.
-The rectangular larger structure was home to a variety of restaurants and businesses.
+Through the eras, the larger of the buildings had “Hangman Tree” in its title because of its close location to the actual tree.
+The stump was in the basement for years before it was removed.
+The building was home to a variety of restaurants and businesses.

-Perhaps to never forget the unjust hangings, a mannequin dressed in miner’s clothes was hung by a hangman’s noose from a window on the second floor at some point.
+Perhaps as a way to to memorialize the unjust hangings, a mannequin dressed in miner’s clothes was at some point hung by a hangman’s noose from a window on the second floor.

-As the years went by, the condition of the 1853 Herrick buildings deteriorated.
+As the years went by, the condition of the Herrick buildings deteriorated.
 The Hangman’s Tree Bar and Lounge closed in 2008.
-By 2009, the buildings were condemned and deemed inhabitable.
-Both buildings were scheduled to be torn down with the blessings of the Placerville City Council to wipe the slate clean for something else to be built on this prime corner.
+By 2009, the buildings were condemned and deemed uninhabitable.
+Both were scheduled to be torn down with the blessings of the Placerville City Council to wipe the slate clean for something else to be built on this prime corner.
 Uh Oh!

-Historical Society of El Dorado County and Sharlene McCaslin and Carol Sexton came to the rescue, and saved the buildings from destruction.
-They got their legal ducks in a row, which included proving that the Herrick buildings were historical, and reminded the Placerville City Council about the California laws dealing with historical buildings.
+Then the Historical Society of El Dorado County and Sharlene McCaslin and Carol Sexton came to the rescue, and saved the buildings from destruction.
+They got their legal ducks in a row, which included proving that the Herrick buildings were historical, and reminded the Placerville City Council, about the California laws dealing with historical buildings.

 HISTORY OF MANIFESTATIONS

-While some of the men that died on the main white oak “Hanging Tree” may have deserved their punishment, others should’ve received jail time but were hung instead via a kangaroo court of sorts.
-The three thieves suffered a torturous whipping, and were hung by the word of witnesses who claim that these three men were the mine camp bullies in other areas.
+While some of the men that died on the main white oak “Hanging Tree” may have deserved their punishment, others should’ve simply received jail time.
+The three thieves suffered a tortuous whipping, and were hung on the word of witnesses who claimed that these three men were the mine camp bullies in other areas.

-People who are buried without a gravestone in unmarked or mass graves have been known to haunt the land where they were buried.
-Further disrespect of the resting place, such as paving over their graves, is a further aggravation.
+People who are buried without gravestones in unmarked or mass graves have been known to haunt the land where they were buried.
+Further disrespect of the resting place, such as paving over those graves, is a further aggravation.

-Perhaps the spirits of the three thieves are still on the property where their bodies were dumped into a hole.
-Others that died by hanging were also probably buried in unmarked graves in the town’s cemetery.
+Perhaps the spirits of the three thieves are still on the property.
+Others who died by hanging may also have been buried in unmarked graves in the town’s cemetery.

-People who were involved in carrying out injustice that caused death and pain to others, or the convicted prisoners themselves who die at the hands of the law, sometimes have guilt about their actions, and are afraid to go to the other side.
-They choose to stay in this world and continue on the best they can without bodies; sometimes trying to help the living, or express their restlessness.
+People who were involved in carrying out injustice that caused death and pain to others, or the convicted prisoners themselves who die at the hands of the law, sometimes have guilt as a result of their actions, and are afraid to go to the other side.
+They choose to stay in this world and continue as best they can, without bodies, sometimes trying to help the living, or express their restlessness.

-The male entity who held the job as one of the hangmen that were employed to hang the convicted, patrols both of the Herrick buildings; the one on the left and the smaller building that is now The Hangman’s Tree Ice Cream Saloon.
+The male entity who in life held the job as one of the hangmen, patrols both of the Herrick buildings.

-Both the men who were hung for causing murderous violence and mayhem and the men who were wrongdoers but didn’t deserve to be killed, were probably not choir boys in how they lived their lives.
-Some may be in the Herrick buildings or have moved into other buildings on Main St., near the place where they died, such as the Carey House Hotel.
+Both the men who were hung for their murderous violence and mayhem, and the three men who were wrongdoers but didn’t deserve to be killed, were probably not choir boys in life.
+Some of them may yet be in the Herrick buildings or have moved into other buildings on Main St., near where they died, such as at the Carey House Hotel.

-Structures and museums often have on display personal items that once belonged to people who once lived.
-Spirits who have attachments to their former belongings, sometimes like to visit their stuff.
-The Hangman Tree’s Ice Cream Saloon have artifacts and items from the Gold Rush Era on display in their mini-museum located as well in this business.
+Structures and museums often have personal items on display that belonged to people who once lived.
+Spirits who have attachments to their former belongings, sometimes like to visit them.
+The Hangman Tree’s Ice Cream Saloon has artifacts and items from the Gold Rush Era on display in their mini-museum.

 Male Entity – Darrell